Key red state Democratic senator to vote no on Kavanaugh

 Heitkamp has been viewed as a potential swing vote and one of the senators who could decide the fate of the nomination.

-With a razor-thin majority in the upper chamber, Senate Republicans can afford to only lose one GOP vote if all Democrats vote against the nomination.
+With a razor-thin majority in the upper chamber, Senate Republicans can afford to lose only one GOP vote if all Democrats vote against the nomination.
 Sen. Joe Manchin of West Virginia, another red state Democrat, has not yet said how he will vote.
 Neither have Republican Sens.
 Lisa Murkowski of Alaska, Susan Collins of Maine or Jeff Flake of Arizona.

+The North Dakota Republican Party quickly attacked Heitkamp for opposing the nomination, arguing the decision aligns the vulnerable senator with the liberal wing of the Democratic Party.

+"Heidi Heitkamp just sided with liberals Chuck Schumer and Nancy Pelosi to obstruct President Trump and oppose the exceptionally qualified Judge Brett Kavanaugh," said Jake Wilkins, a spokesman for the North Dakota GOP, in a statement, referring to the Democratic leaders of the Senate and House.

 Related Content